gramineproject/graphene/CONTRIBUTING.md

   4. Have all discussions from reviewers resolved
   5. Have a clear, concise and grammatically correct comments and commit messages.
   6. Have a quorum of approving reviews and/or waited an appropriate amount of time for review from the maintainers.
 This can be:
-     1. 3 reviews
+     1. 3 approving reviews
-     2. 2 reviews and 5 days since the PR was opened
+     2. 2 approving reviews and 5 days since the PR was created
-     3. 1 review and 10 days since the PR was opened, or 5 days if the author is a maintainer
+     3. 1 approving review and 10 days since the PR was created, if the author is a maintainer

 Additional reviews from anyone are welcome.

 ### Reviewing Guidelines

 1. All commits must be atomic (i.e., no unrelated changes in the same commit, no formatting fixes mixed with features, no moving files and changing them at the same time).
 2. Meaningful commit messages (it’s much easier to get them right if commits are really atomic).
-Should include which component was changed ({Linux,SGX} PAL/ shim /glibc) in the format “[component] change description”.
+Should include which component was changed ({Linux,SGX} PAL / shim / glibc) in the format “[component] change description”.
 3. Every PR description should include: what’s the purpose of the changes, what is changed (and how, in case of redesigning a component), how to test the changes.
 4. Is it possible to implement this change in a significantly better way?
 5. It’s C, so check for common problems: correct buffer sizes, integer overflows, memory leaks, violations of pointer ownership etc.